 In response to the comment regarding the 10-foot-wide parcel, as described in Response AL-5, Alternative B, Economic Feasibility, on RTC p.
-4.F-28, whether an alternative is feasible is a determination made by the lead agency after the environmental review process has been completed; this determination is based on the entire record before the lead agency, including (but not limited to) the information in the draft SEIR.
-Alternative C is identified as a potentially feasible alternative in the draft SEIR, with the final decision made by decision makers in adopting CEQA findings regarding the actual feasibility or infeasibility of alternatives, which can be based on considerations outside of those evaluated in the draft SEIR, such as the cost that the City or developer would incur in acquiring the 10 foot wide parcel by a negotiated purchase from the Westwood Park Association or through the City's exercise of eminent domain.
-The decision makers are required to take into consideration and to balance, as applicable, the economic, legal, social, technological, or other benefits, including region-wide or statewide environmental benefits of a proposed project in their deliberations (CEQA Guidelines section 15093).
+4.F-28, the planning commission will certify the SEIR if itthey determine that the SEIR has been completed in compliance with CEQA, including that it describes a reasonable range of potentially feasible alternatives.
+The planning commission and other approval agencies will determine the actual feasibility of the alternatives after and separate from SEIR certification.
+The decision makers are required to take into consideration-and to balance, as applicable, non-environmental information such as the economic, legal, social, technological, or other considerations benefits, in determining whether alternatives are feasible including region wide or statewide environmental benefits of a proposed project in their deliberations (CEQA Guidelines section 150931).